psu-capstone-alfa/alfa-cam/README.markdown

 If you would like to update a currently running installation, jump ahead to the next section.

+    # Install dependencies
+    bundle install

+    # Copy basic database config for editing
     cp config/database.yml.example config/database.yml
-    # Uses local sqlite databases by default,
-    # edit to use database setup of your choice,
+    # Then edit to use database setup of your choice,
-    # use the production environment only
+    # Use the production environment only

+    # Copy basic mail config
     cp config/initializers/setup_mail.rb.example config/initializers/setup_mail.rb
-    # Configure with mail host settings
+    # Then configure with mail host settings

+    # Build and seed database with bootstrapped data
     RAILS_ENV=production bundle exec rake db:create db:seed
-    # Create database tables and seed with bootstraping data

     # And then run rails server however you please (rackup, thin, passenger, etc)
     # Example: